kyma-project/examples/incluster_eventing/README.md

 ### Deploy via kubectl

-Render k8s manifests via `make render` target.
-This outputs k8s manifests to the k8s-resources folder.
+Render Kubernetes manifests using the `make render` target.
+This outputs Kubernetes manifests to the k8s-resources folder.

-Deploy to kyma runtime manualy via kubectl or `make deploy`.
+Deploy to Kyma runtime manually using kubectl or `make deploy`.
 There is also a github workflow included which you can use as a template to come up with own automated CI/CD.